-The use of any internet services other than following the instructor's course notes and e-textbook is disruptive for the instructor and the other students.
+The use of any internet services other than following the instructor's course notes and etextbook is disruptive for the instructor and the other students.

-- Turn off all phones, wireless devices, laptops, and messaging devices of all kinds during classes and exams. - Students will be allowed to use non-programmable scientific calculator.
-However, sharing of calculator will not be permitted in the examination. - Student recordings: Unauthorized student recordings of class sessions are prohibited.
-If a student needs to record a class because of accommodation, they need to reach out to the Office of Accessibility Resources and Services (OARS). https://www.njit.edu/registrar/njit-policy-recording-classes - If the student cannot be continuously present in the exam room for the entire duration of the scheduled exam for any physical/medical reason, the student needs to seek accommodation through OARS in order to take the exam separately. - Needless to say, do not contact any "tutoring services" for help during an exam.
+- Students are strictly prohibited from using phones, earphones, headphones, smartwatches, wireless devices, laptops, or any messaging devices during exams. - Calculators without wireless capabilities are allowed during exams, but sharing calculators is not permitted. - Student recordings: Unauthorized student recordings of class sessions are prohibited.
+If a student needs to record a class because of accommodation, they need to reach out to the Office of Accessibility Resources and Services (OARS). - If the student cannot be continuously present in the exam room for the entire duration of the scheduled exam for any physical/medical reason, the student needs to seek accommodation through OARS in order to take the exam separately. - Needless to say, do not contact any "tutoring services" for help during an exam.